arogozhnikov/einops/README.md

 Best ways to contribute are

 - spread the word about `einops`
-- *prepare a guide/post* for your favorite deep learning framework
+- **prepare a guide/post/tutorial** for your favorite deep learning framework
 - translating examples in languages other than English is also a good idea
 - use `einops` notation in your papers to strictly define an operation you're using